 Religious freedom rights and family rights also intersect in situations of forced separation and isolation between the child and his or her parents.
 Such is a common occurrence among religious minority groups in China when Christian, Uyghur, and Falun Gong parents are arbitrarily detained for their religious affiliation, thus leaving their children either in the care of other relatives, or without parental care at all.
-These family separations, which are mentioned earlier in this complaint, inherently violate the UN Convention on the Rights of the Child Articles 9 and 16.
+These family separations, which are mentioned earlier in this complaint, inherently violate the UN CRC Articles 9 and 16.
 The Committee on the Rights of the Child submitted a joint statement in 2017 that stated the following: